 Follow Your Baby’s Lead

 Make sure you and your baby are comfortable and follow your baby’s lead after she is latched on well to your breast.
-Ideally, babies need to nurse on both breasts to keep your breasts comfortable and to regulate your milk supply.
+Often, babies need to nurse on both breasts to keep your breasts comfortable and to regulate your milk supply.
 As your baby slows her sucking and your breast feels more comfortable than when you first started, burp your baby or change her diaper to wake her up to take the other breast.
 Help your baby finish the first breast as long as she is still sucking and swallowing.
 Your baby will let go of your breast when she is finished.

 Keep Your Baby Close to You